 Verification and Validation in Computer-Aided Engineering – Explained

-- Focuses on solving the equations right
+- Focuses on solving the equations in a suitable way

 - Examines numerical uncertainty